Accounting reports

 Asset bridge reports show a time series of rollforward reports for a particular period duration, over a specific date range.
 For example, they may stack monthly rollforwards over the course of a year.

-This providing a "bridge" visualization to show how asset quantities change from start to end balances every period, and how those changes compound over time.
-These reports help you understand asset movements, additions, and dispositions across different accounting categories in every particular period—and how those changes stack up over the date range.
+These reports provide a "bridge" visualization to show how asset quantities change from start to end within every period, and how those period changes compound over time.
+A bridge helps users understand asset movements, additions, and dispositions—across different accounting categories in every particular period—and how those changes stack up over the date range.

 Did you know?
 A bridge is actually a series of stacked waterfalls, where each waterfall is aggregated into a single bar (for each period) and shown on a time series (over the time range).